 Section C. Absence of Board Members – Alternates

-1. The officers of the B.D. will be elected at the last regularly scheduled meeting at the V.C.A. for the membership year
+1. The officers of the BD will be elected by the membership in May for the membership year

 Section A. Selection of the Nominating Committee

 1. The Vice President will chair the Nominating Committee.
 They will facilitate the needs of

 2. Two members shall be nominated and elected approximately four months before May,

 when elections usually take place.
 While open nominations and election are the preferred

 means by which a Nominating Committee is to be formed, if this cannot be accomplished,

 the VCA Board is permitted to appoint two members to the Nominating Committee.

 1. Nominations for officers to the BD will be solicited from the membership and received by

 the Nominating Committee not less than 30 days prior to the vote.